-The BC Centre for Disease Control (BCCDC) is warning airline passengers they may have been exposed to coronavirus (COVID-19) on multiple recent Vancouver flights.
+The BC Centre for Disease Control (BCCDC) is warning airline passengers they may have been exposed to coronavirus (COVID-19) on several recent Vancouver flights.

-On May 31, Vancouver Is Awesome shared nine Vancouver flights that were added to the list of potential COVID-19 public exposures.
+Over the weekend, Vancouver Is Awesome shared a whopping 64 B.C. flights that were added to the list of potential COVID-19 public exposures.

 Since then, the following 12 new flights have been added to the BCCDC's list of affected flights: